aaronbanse/nutritrack-website/user_analysis.md

 <span style="text-decoration:underline;">Assumption #7:</span>

 Users may not have the background in health science to understand complex terminology and vocabulary.
-They may not be aware of health benefits and detriments of more obscure nutrition facts that could have an impact on their bodies.
-Thus, this database assumes that the user has a certain degree of knowledge to understand the impact of heath facts.
+They may not be aware of the health benefits and detriments of more obscure nutrition facts that could have an impact on their bodies.
+Thus, this database assumes that the user has a certain degree of knowledge to understand the impact of health facts.

 <span style="text-decoration:underline;">Assumption #8:</span>